nanjekyejoannah-zz/SmartXchange/README.md

 == README

 Ruby on Rails basic application to allow users to find each other for the purpose of practicing languages.
-Will eventually like to incorporate unique features.
+Constantly adding new features, open to suggestions.

 * Ruby 2.3, Rails 5.0, using Puma server locally, redis in production